-As a further effective means to this end, I am going to establish a market for gold real, mined gold in the United States.
-Therefore, under the clearly defined authority of existing law, I am authorizing the Rich to buy/gold newly mined in the United States at prices to be determined from time to time after consultation with the Secretary of the Treasury and the President.
+as a further effective means to this end, I am going to establish a market for gold the states.
+In the United States.
+Therefore, under the clearly defined authority of existing law, I am authorizing the REC to buy/gold newly mined in the United States at prices to be determined from the to time after consultation with the Secretary of the Treasury and the President.
 Whenever necessary to the end in view, we shall also buy or sell gold in the world market.

-My aim in taking this step is to establish and maintain and the next continuous control.
-This is a policy and not an expedient, to be used merely to offset a temporary fall in prices.
-We are thus taking a first step towards a managed currency.
-In taking this step, I want to make it perfectly clear that in avoid insofar as possible wild fluctuations at any axxxi avoiding the dangers involved in a precipitate
+My aim in taking this step is to establish and maintain continuous control.
+This is a policy and not an expedient to be used merely to offset a temporary fall in prices.
+Panting A move thus taking a first step towards a managed currency.

+taking this step, I want to make it perfectly clear that in -exercising this power I shall I shall move with discretion carrying out its purposes avoid insofar as possible wild fluctuations at any axedi avoiding the dangers involved in a precipitate